 When it is the player’s turn to play:

 It is recommended that the player make the stroke in no more than 30 seconds after he or she is (or should be) able to play without interference or distraction, and

 The player should usually be able to play more quickly than that and is encouraged to do so.

 (2) Playing Out of Turn to Help Pace of Play.
 Depending on the form of play, there are times when players may play out of turn to help the pace of play:

 In match play, the players may agree that one of them will play out of turn to save time (see Rule 6.4a).

 In stroke play, players may play “ready golf” in a safe and responsible way (see Rule 6.4b Exception).

-LATE CANCELLATION: If you unexpectedly cannot play and need to cancel, please telephone the number on the website start sheet a.s.a.p.
+- LATE CANCELLATION: If you unexpectedly cannot play and need to cancel, please call Phil, Darren or Barry ASAP

-Members who are booked in and fail to turn up without informing anyone on committee will be liable for a small fine( up to a full green fee) to be paid before his/her next game.
-Persistent no shows may be barred from access to the Time sheet for a stipulated period, by Committee decision.
+- Members who are booked in and fail to turn up without informing anyone on committee will be liable for a small fine( up to a full green fee) to be paid before his/her next game.
+Persistent no shows may be barred from access to the booking facility for a stipulated period, by Committee decision.

 - PRESENTATION: You are expected to stay for the presentation after the game, if you cannot stay please extend your apology to the Captain.
 Failure to do so could likely jeopardise any prizes which you may have won.